 How Do I Get Married at St. Peters?

 We understand marriage to be a Sacrament of the church that is celebrated in the parish in which you hold membership, intend to become a member or in which you have grown up.
 Pre-marriage counseling is required and must be arranged through the priest at least six months prior to the date of the wedding.
-If either or both persons have been previously married and divorced, special requirements apply and it is imperative that you contact Father Perry as soon as possible.
+If either or both persons have been previously married and divorced, special requirements apply and it is imperative that you contact Father Ron as soon as possible.
 It is anticipated that, under normal circumstances, those who marry at St. Peter’s will nurture their marriage in the context of this worshipping community.
-If you decide to become a member of St. Peter’s Church, and wish to marry here, please contact the church office to make an appointment with our clergy who will answer your specific questions.
+If you decide to become a member of St. Peter’s Church, and wish to marry here, please contact the church office to make an appointment with Fr, Ron who will answer your specific questions.

 What Pastoral Services are Available?

-• Pastoral visits: Father Perry is always available to schedule pastoral visits with any parishioner who may desire them.
+• Pastoral visits: Father Ron is always available to schedule pastoral visits with any parishioner who may desire them.
 For those who wish frequent and regular visits from the parish, designated lay persons from St. Peter’s are ready to arrange a visitation schedule with interested members.
 Please call the church office to set up appointments or to get more information.

-• Hospital visitations: If you or someone you know is hospitalized and would like Father Perry or a member of St. Peter’s to make a pastoral visit or to bring communion, please notify Father Perry as soon as possible.
+• Hospital visitations: If you or someone you know is hospitalized and would like Father Ron or a member of St. Peter’s to make a pastoral visit or to bring communion, please notify Father Ron as soon as possible.
 Because of privacy issues, we encourage anyone who is hospitalized to list St. Peter’s as your church and identify yourself as an Episcopalian, in order to minimize any difficulties we might have with hospital staff in responding to your request.

 How Can I Give to St. Peters?

 • Stewardship: Stewardship is more than just a program for giving – it is a way of life!
 A person who lives a life of stewardship recognizes first that God has given us all we have: our life, our abilities, our resources and our world.
 Recognition of God’s gifts leads us into gratefulness for the blessings of our lives.
 With grateful hearts we give thanks to God for the richness of our lives.
-This lifestyle naturally leads us to become gift-givers ourselves, using our presence (time spent), our talents and our resources to help and support both one another and our parish family.
+This lifestyle naturally leads us to become gift-givers ourselves, using our time, our talents, and our resources to help and support one another and our parish family.
 We do this by pledging financial support and by pledging our time and talent for the benefit of our church community.

 • Pledging and Financial Support: Making a financial commitment to the church helps the church meet its budgetary needs and enables us to expand our ministry and program as we seek to be a Christian presence in our communities and the world.
 Although we welcome any donations offered at our worship services, we encourage each family to pledge a specific amount for the annual financial support of St. Peter’s, thereby enabling our vestry to be wise in its financial oversight.

 • How Much Should I Pledge?
 When you make a financial pledge to St. Peter’s, we ask that you do so in the spirit of a life of stewardship, that is, to give out of thanksgiving for the blessings in your life.
 Each family will have to reflect on its income level, its responsibilities and its needs in determining what to offer as a pledged amount.
 The Episcopal Church has endorsed the “tithe” or 10% of family income as the standard of giving.
 Although the vast majority of families in the Episcopal Church today give significantly less that this goal, the “tithe” remains a benchmark that leads us to reflect seriously on how we distribute the resources we are blessed with in our lives.
 All we at St. Peter’s ask is that you consider making a pledge to support us and that you do so in a spirit of gratitude and thanksgiving.
-Father Perry and Vestry members are always available to provide resources to assist you in making your decision.

-• Pledging of Time & Talent: Making a commitment to become involved in the worship, activity and overall life of the parish helps our church grow into being a vibrant, diverse and welcoming community of faith.
+• Pledging of Time & Talent: Making a commitment to become involved in the worship, activity, and overall life of the parish helps our church grow into being a vibrant, diverse and welcoming community of faith.
 Although financial support is necessary to maintain our staff, our programs and our buildings, the presence of people of all ages at our worship services, our fellowship and education events, our fundraisers and our pastoral and outreach activities is very life-blood of our parish.
 We therefore ask all of our members that, when considering an annual pledge to St. Peter’s, you include a commitment to our church by using your time and your talent for the benefit of our parish family.